Gear up for the Himalayas

 YOUR TRAVEL BAG

 A light travel airbag is what you will hold your travel clothes, your gadgets and your travelling paraphernalia.
-Ensure that you have locks to secure the Zippers, since we are leaving it at guest house Baggage room which might not be safe.
-Keep extra photocopies of your tickets here.
+Ensure that you do not leave any valuables since we are leaving it at Guest House Baggage room which might not be safe.

 TREKKING POLE / HIKING POLE -1